The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumplein 6, 1071 DJ Amsterdam

-The Van Gogh museum’s permanent collection also includes important works by Van Gogh’s contemporaries from the 19th century, such as Gauguin, Toulouse-Lautrec, and Monet.
+Additionally, the museum’s permanent collection features works by Van Gogh’s 19th-century contemporaries, including Gauguin, Toulouse-Lautrec, and Monet.

 3. Amsterdam, Anne Frank House